 Why does Windows get into Sleep Mode

-The basics of Windows PC going to into Sleep Mode is based on Power Management.
+The basics of Windows PC going into Sleep Mode is based on Power Management.
 It’s not just about your security, but also about saving power.
 If the PC doesn’t go to sleep when not used for long, it will consume the same amount of power.
-In case of laptops, it’s even more crucial as they run on battery.
+In the case of laptops, it’s even more crucial as they run on battery.
 For desktops connected to power all time, it’s about energy saving.

 Instead of going to sleep mode directly, Windows first turns off the monitor.
 It saves a lot of energy, and helps because it has been designed thinking that you are still around, but working on something else.
 When you leave the computer idle for too long, then it logically thinks that you must have forgotten, and takes into sleep mode.